-In this case, the Plan Proponent believes that Classes 1-5 are impaired and that the holders of claims in this class is therefore entitled to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that Classes 1-3 are impaired and that the holders of claims in these classes are therefore entitled to vote to accept or reject the Plan.
 The Plan Proponent believes that classes of Priority and Administrative Claims are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.